AMIMID/universe/README.md

 -relevant sources and ideas.
 -notes for code.
 -notes for installation, setup and equipment.
--array indormation for cosmic spherical objects and harmonics (Ambisonics, Bessel etc.).
+-array indormation for cosmic spherical objects and harmonics (Ambisonics, Bessel etc.) with their control map geometric interpolations.
--composition files for Synthdef and control methods.
+-composition files for Synthdef and patterns,routines tasks.
--sculptor which is the code bundle for additioin with external synths.
+-sculptor(music) which is the code bundle for additioin with external synths and midiout -animation and digital image.
--midiout.
--animation and digital image.
+-references